Alfresco/alfresco-ng2-components/docs/content-services/models/dialog.model.md

 | Alert | `string` | `adf-alert` | Add `afd-alert` class to Dialog container |

 ### Examples

-If you want to change the style on rows where the user can create content:

 ```ts
 constructor(private dialog: MatDialog) {}